044 289 81 81Mo-Fr 9-18 Uhr

 20.05.2025

-Route Lautoka - Auf hoher See - Ambrym (Insel), Vanuatu - Pentecost Island - Champagne Beach, Vanuatu - Nendo Island - Santa Ana, Salomonen - Auf hoher See - Njari Island - Rabaul, Papua-Neuguinea Mehr
+Route Lautoka - Auf hoher See - Ambrym (Insel), Vanuatu - Pentecost Island - Champagne Beach, Vanuatu - Nendo Island - Port Mary, Santa Ana Island, Solomon-Inseln - Auf hoher See - Njari Island - Rabaul, Papua-Neuguinea Mehr

 Reiseinformationen